SnowflurrySDK/Snowflurry.jl/docs/src/getting_started.md

 We want to interact with Anyon's Quantum Computers, so we are going to construct an `AnyonQPU`.
 Three things are needed to construct an `AnyonQPU`.
 We need the username and access token to authenticate with the quantum computer and the hostname where the quantum computer can be found.
 The easiest way to get these parameters is by reading them from environment variables.
 For more information on QPU objects please go to the page.
 You can get more information on QPU objects at the [Get QPU Metadata tutorial](./tutorials/introductory/get_qpu_metadata.md).

+Let's see how to submit the circuit created in the previous section to a virtual or real hardware.
+### Virtual QPU
+We can use Snowflake to create a virtual QPU on our local machine:
 ```jldoctest getting_started
 user = ENV["ANYON_QUANTUM_USER"]
 token = ENV["ANYON_QUANTUM_TOKEN"]